The American Alligator is an iconic image of the Lowcountry and main attraction of the H2O Alligator and Nature Tour.

 Native to the Island, alligators are often seen, but they can be elusive during the heat of summer and the cold of winter.
 Alligators will go into a semi-hibernation period during the coldest months of the year, only emerging on the sporadic warm days we receive due to Hilton Head Island’s temperate climate.
 When this happens, they bask on the banks of lagoons, soaking up the sun’s warmth.

-The animal has absorbed too much heat in the middle of summer, they will dive to the bottom of the lakes, burrow into the mud and slow their heart rate to not burn up the oxygen in their system.
-Alligators can stay submerged for long periods of time, and some have been known to stay underwater for over an hour.
+The animal has absorbed too much heat in the middle of summer.
+If this happens, they will dive to the bottom of lakes and burrow into the mud.
+This will slow their heart rate to not burn up the oxygen in their system.
+Alligators can stay submerged for long periods of time.
+Some have been known to stay underwater for over an hour.

 Depending on their environment’s temperatures, can go long periods of time without eating.
 However, they are capable of taking down large animals of prey.
 Visitors or people unfamiliar with the alligator species should proceed with caution because they can be very dangerous to humans.

 The American Alligator is a precious natural resource that at one time was considered rare and endangered.
 Conservation efforts and education have helped humans share the ecosystem and environment.
 Alligators have experienced a rise in numbers and are no longer considered threatened.
 They are a resource worth protecting.
 We as humans, should work in harmony with the alligators to ensure their survival for generations to come.